rickjunge/EZChat-Unity/Readme.md

 5. Open the "EZChatExampleScene" in your "Scenes"-folder.

 6. Select the GameObject "EZChatClient" and edit the values on the "EZChatClient"-Component.
-Make sure you a name, the correct host and port.
+Make sure you enter a name, the correct host and port.
 In the example above host is "localhost" and port is "6000".

 7. Start your server from Visual-Studio or execute the "EZ Chat Server.exe" in folder "EZ Chat Server\EZ Chat Server\bin\Release"

 8. Press play in Unity.
 This message should appear in chat:

 ```
-<name> hast joined the chat
+<name> has joined the chat.
 ```

 This is how it works.
 If you have any problems, contact rickjunge0@gmail.com

 ## Authors

-* **Rick Junge** - *Initial work* - [PurpleBooth](https://github.com/rickjunge)
+* **Rick Junge** - *Initial work* - [rickjunge](https://github.com/rickjunge)

-See also the list of [contributors](https://github.com/your/project/contributors) who participated in this project.

 ## License